WinVector/rquery/extras/plotexample.md

 runs <- c("data.table in memory",
           "rquery in memory",
           "dplyr tbl in memory",
-          "dplyr in memory no grouped filter ",
+          "dplyr in memory no grouped filter",
           "dplyr from memory to db and back") colormap = runs := c(highlightcolor,
                      highlightcolor,